Code-Institute-Submissions/ck00lman-kool-styles/README.md

 The database used in the project is PostgreSQL from the Heroku Platform Resources.
 PostgreSQL, also known as Postgres, is a free and open-source relational database management system emphasizing extensibility and SQL compliance.

 ## Testing
 Due to unforseen circumstances I was only able to test the project manually.
-I tested
+I tested all apps for User Based Experience, Customer Journey and Admin/Staff CRUD functionalities.

 ## Project challenges.
 In this project I learned alot in a short time span.
 I was challenged and decided to take the challenge and add additional funcitonalities and styling to Code Institute's "Boutique Ado" Project.
 It might look very similar,however I managed to understand how to use Python as a Server Side Language, PostgreSQL and Django.
 The most successful achievements were connecting to AWS, adding Stripe Payment option and Deploying to Heroku.